PTAB

 2. Patent Overview

-• Brief Description: The ’368 patent describes an optical add-drop apparatus, such as a reconfigurable optical add-drop multiplexer (ROADM), for use in wavelength division multiplexing (WDM) fiber-optic networks.
-The technology uses a spatial array of beam-deflecting elements, such as Micro-Electro-Mechanical Systems (MEMS) mirrors, to selectively route individual wavelength channels to different output ports and to control the power of those channels.
-The patent was reissued from Patent 6,879,750 to add limitations requiring that the beam-deflecting elements be controllable in two dimensions and used for power control, which the Patent Owner had admitted were lacking in the original claims.
+• Brief Description: The ’368 patent describes an optical add-drop apparatus, specifically a reconfigurable optical add-drop multiplexer (ROADM), for use in wavelength-division multiplexing (WDM) fiber-optic communication systems.
+The technology uses a spatial array of beam-deflecting elements, such as Micro-Electro-Mechanical Systems (MEMS) mirrors, to selectively switch, route, and control the power of individual wavelength channels.
+The patent is a reissue of Patent 6,879,750, and key amendments made during reissue added limitations requiring the beam-deflecting elements to be controllable in two dimensions to control the power of the optical channels.

 3. Grounds for Unpatentability